Tochoramaina/Bank-Churning-Prediction/Readme.md

 # Strategic Bank Attrition Analysis & Interpretability
 ## Executive Summary
 This repository details an end-to-end analytical pipeline designed to  explain customer churn within retail banking environment.
-This project will priotize model transparency and actionable insights bt integrating hyperparameter tuning with tools like optuna and shapley addictive explanations (SHAP) for feature attribution.
+This project will priotize model transparency and actionable insights by integrating hyperparameter tuning with tools like optuna and shapley addictive explanations (SHAP) for feature attribution.

 ## Business Problem and Solution
 Problem: High customer turnover in the banking sector significantly increases customer acqusition  costs and erodes a frim long-term profitablity.